adraffy/ensip-norm/draft.md

 * Repeat [Processing](#Processing) until the input is consumed or a disallowed codepoint is encountered.
 * Apply [NFC](https://unicode.org/reports/tr15/) to the output.
 	* Warning: language-level NFC functions, like [`String.normalize()`](https://tc39.es/ecma262/multipage/text-processing.html#sec-string.prototype.normalize), may produce inconsistent results on different platforms.
-* The output is normalized and ready for hashing.
+* The output is normalized and ready for [hashing](https://docs.ens.domains/ens-improvement-proposals/ensip-1-ens#namehash-algorithm).

 ### Processing

 1. Find the longest emoji sequence that matches the remaining input.
-	* Valid emoji sequences can be found in `emoji.json`.
+	* Valid emoji sequences can be found in `emoji.json`
-	* Any `FE0F` is optional during matching.
+	* `FE0F` is optional during matching.
 1. If an emoji sequence is found:
 	* Strip all `FE0F` from the matching emoji sequence and append it to the output.
-	* Remove the matched sequence from the input.
+	* Remove the matched sequence from the input and return.
-	* Go to step 1
 1. Determine the type of the leading codepoint.
 	* Types can be found in `chars.json`
 1. If `valid`:
-	* Remove the codepoint from the input
+	* Remove the codepoint from the input.
-	* Append the codepoint to the output
+	* Append the codepoint to the output and return.
-	* Go to step 1
 1. If `ignored`:
-	* Remove the codepoint from the input
+	* Remove the codepoint from the input and return.
-	* Go to step 1
 1. If `mapped`:
-	* Remove the codepoint from the input
+	* Remove the codepoint from the input.
-	* Append the mapped codepoints to the output
+	* Append the mapped codepoint(s) to the output and return.
-	* Go to step 1
 1. The codepoint is disallowed.

 ### Derivation of `chars.json`